National Youth Leadership Training 2023 (NYLT) Weekend 1

 Registration will be in divided into two parts: Payment and Participant Information.
 Both parts must be completed at the same time to confirm your spot on the course.
 Scoutmasters will be notified to provide their Scoutmaster Recommendation.

-- Payment in full is due by December 1, 2020 or you may forfeit your spot
+- Payment in full is due by December 1, 2022 or you may forfeit your spot.

-- Request for reimbursement will be considered only if someone is able to fill your spot.
+- Request for reimbursement will be considered only if someone is able to fill your spot minus deposit.